angal/arcadia/README.md

 Arcadia is a light editor (IDE) for Ruby language written in Ruby using the classic Tcl/Tk GUI toolkit.

-Some of Arcadia ide project features include:
+Some of Arcadia IDE project features include:
  * Editor with source browsing, syntax highlighting, code completion
  * Working on any platform where Ruby and Tcl-Tk work.
  * Debugging support